Saint John Church (Middletown, Connecticut): Buildings

 The imposing 1843 Irish-influenced ecclesiastical Gothic Revival church building was designed by architect, Patrick Charles Keely and it was built by local Irish immigrants that were led by prominent local builder Barzialli Sage.
 The original church that was completed in 1843 was just a small church building and the existing spire for the church was erected in 1864.
 There have been three renovations to the exterior of the building.
 The 1843 building is now the sacristy for St. John's and the current church was finished in 1852.
 The church can hold up to one thousand worshipers.
 The interior walls of the church were frescoed by William Borgett, a local artist and there have been several interior renovations over the years.

 The building is listed as significant contributing property of the City of Middletown Historic District.

 St. Elizabeth Convent

 During the construction of the church, it was decided that a convent was to be built.
 Saint Elizabeth Convent was finished in 1873.
 The convent was used as a Parish Center after the Sisters of Mercy vacated the property in the 1960s.
 In 2007, the former convent was demolished due to being in disrepair.

 St. John parochial school

 Saint John Diocesan School was a Catholic parochial elementary school that was operational from 1888 until 2013.
-The school merged with the Saint Mary Diocesan School to form Saint Pope John Paul II Regional Diocesan School which still operates today serving students from pre-Kindergarten to 8th Grade.
+The school merged with the Saint Mary Diocesan School to form Saint Pope John Paul II Regional Diocesan School which still operates today serving students from pre-Kindergarten to 8th Grade..
+In 2025, the church began the process of selling the former school building to PB Projects 18, LLC who will convert the old school building into apartments.
+The sale finalized in June 2026.